Corporate - Group taxationLast reviewed - 23 February 2023

 Country-by-country (CbC) reporting

 The government of Mauritius enacted the Income Tax (Country-by-Country Reporting) Regulations (CbCR) 2018 on 19 February 2018.
-These regulations will be effective for the reporting fiscal years of multinational enterprise (MNE) groups beginning on or after 1 July 2018.
+These regulations will be effective for the reporting fiscal years of MNE groups beginning on or after 1 July 2018.

 The purpose of CbCR is to provide local tax authorities with visibility regarding an MNE's revenue, profit, tax paid and accrued, stated capital, accumulated earnings, number of employees, tangible assets, and activities.

-CbCR applies to MNEs with annual consolidated group revenue equal to or higher than 750 million euros (EUR).
+CbCR applies to MNEs with annual consolidated group revenue equal to or higher than EUR 750 million.
 The tax authority with which the CbC Report is filed will exchange the CbC Report with the tax authority in other jurisdictions where the group has operations.
 Any person who fails to comply with any provision of CbCR shall commit an offence and shall, on conviction, be liable to a fine not exceeding MUR 5,000 and to imprisonment for a term not exceeding six months.

 Mauritius does not have specific thin capitalisation legislation; however, other anti-avoidance provisions as described below may apply.